biopython/biopython.github.io/wiki/Building_a_release.md

 `   drevil:~tmp2/biopython-1.53/> python setup.py test`
 `   drevil:~tmp2/biopython-1.53/> python setup.py install --root . `

-15. add git tag

-`   drevil:~biopython> git tag biopython-159`
-`   drevil:~biopython> git push origin master --tags`

-16. Update API documentation using Epydoc.
+15. Update API documentation using Epydoc (this can often report otherwise overlooked errors).

 -   Go to the /usr/local/lib/python2.6/site-packages (or equivalent) directory.
 Running epydoc in your git tree works, but can miss some